Far from the Light of Heaven: Plot

 Captain Michelle “Shell” Campion boards the starship Ragtime for a journey to the colony planet Bloodroot.
 She awakens to find that the AI captain is compromised and that 31 passengers have been murdered and dismembered.
 The victims include Yan Maxwell, the richest man in the Solar System and owner of the mega-corporation MaxGalactix.
 Investigator Rasheed Fin is on Bloodroot when he receives a distress call from Campion.
 On Bloodroot, humans and alien Lambers share a mostly peaceful existence.
 Fin's most recent assignment went wrong and a high-ranking Lamber was killed.
-Despite being on suspension, Fin is sent into orbit discover what has transpired with Ragtime.
+Despite being on suspension, Fin is sent into orbit to discover what has transpired with Ragtime.
 He and Salvo, an AI companion, meet Campion.

 Lawrence “Larry” Biz, Governor of Space Station Lagos, learns that the Ragtime has not landed on Bloodroot as scheduled.
 Larry and his half-Lamber daughter Joké take a shuttle to Ragtime.
 Several catastrophes occur on the ship, including the loss of life support, disruption of communication with Bloodroot, and the release of experimental animal and plant species which attack the survivors.
 Shell finds a man named Jeremiah Brisbane aboard the ship.

 A flashback reveals how Brisbane arrived on the ship.
 He is a member of the Tehani, a group of miners.
 They have been working for MaxGalactix under terrible conditions, resulting in early death due to poisoning.
 The Tehani equipped Brisbane with an AI named Carmilla and sent them to assassinate Maxwell.
 On Ragtime, Brisbane confronted Maxwell but was unable to kill him in cold blood.
 Carmilla killed Maxwell and several other passengers, then disabled Ragtime.
 Carmilla wishes to broadcast an anti-capitalist message to other mining colonies like the Tehani.
 Carmilla steals a shuttle and forces Brisbane aboard.
 Ragtime begins to crash into Bloodroot's atmosphere, killing Larry and many sleeping passengers.
 Brisbane fights against Carmilla and is killed by Bloodroot soldiers.
 Carmilla uses Lamber technology to broadcast her message before shutting down.

 In retaliation for Maxwell's death, MaxGalactix ships attack Space Station Lagos.
 The station severs the portal between Lagos and Earth, giving them several decades to begin a weapons program before resuming contact.
 Campion and Fin remain stranded on Bloodroot.
 Campion cannot her escape feelings of responsibility for the Ragtime disaster.